wingify/across-tabs/README.md

 * `onReady`: Callback to be invoked once child instance is ready
 * `onInitialize`: Callback when a child instance is actually initiated
 * `onParentDisconnect`: Callback to be invoked when Parent gets disconnected
-* `onParentCommunication`: Callback to be invoked whenevr Parent communicates with the child tab
+* `onParentCommunication`: Callback to be invoked whenever Parent communicates with the child tab
 * `isSiteInsideFrame`: If the library is loaded inside an iframe in the child tab, this needs to be set `true` for maintaining proper window/frame(s) references
 * `origin`: whitelist `origin` for securing `postMessage` communication.
 It will discard the malicious messages trying to trick the behavior.
 Eg. http://example.com